odaiidemos/k9/replit.md

   - Implemented real password reset API integration with Flask backend
   - Added TODO for migrating to httpOnly cookies in production
 - ✅ Comprehensive error handling and loading states
-- ✅ Vite dev server configured on port 3000 (proxy to FastAPI on 8000)
+- ✅ Vite dev server configured on port 5000 (proxy to FastAPI on 8000) - optimized for Replit

 **Technical Details:**
 - **Frontend Stack**: React 19 + TypeScript 5.9 + Vite 7.1